shalomobed/shalomobed/README.md

 - 👋 Hi, I’m @shalomobed
 - 👀 Interested in Software Development and Artificial Intelligence
 - 💞️ I’m looking to join clubs and internships to increase my exposure
-- 📫 How to reach me: www.linkedin.com/in/shalom-obed-8ab7a925a
+- 📫 Reaching me--> www.linkedin.com/in/shalom-obed-8ab7a925a
 - 🏫 Currently a Computer Science Student
 <!---
 shalomobed/shalomobed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.